devonfw-forge/devon4flutter-non-bloc-arch/pages/300-Testing.md

 | ⚠ | All testfiles have to end with the postfix "\_test.dart" to be recognized by the framework [\[5\]](https://www.youtube.com/watch?v=bj-oMYyLZEY&). |
 | - | :------------------------------------------------------------------------------------------------------------------------------------------------ |

 Now we can start writing our tests.
-For this example, I will test the favortie BLoC of Wisgen [\[8\]](https://github.com/Fasust/wisgen):
+For this example, I will test the favorite BLoC of Wisgen [\[8\]](https://github.com/Fasust/wisgen):

 ``` dart
 void main() {